Hybrid Beamforming and Combining for Millimeter Wave Full Duplex Massive MIMO Interference Channel

 In \cite{han2019full}, HYBF for an FD relay assisted mmWave macro-cell scenario is investigated.
 In \cite{satyanarayana2018hybrid}, the authors proposed a novel HYBF and combining for a point-to-point FD communication.
 In \cite{huang2020learning}, a machine-learning-based HYBF for a one-way mmWave FD relay is investigated.
 In \cite{sheemar2021hybrid}, transmit beamforming for two massive MIMO nodes is presented.
 In \cite{thomas2019multi}, HYBF for a bidirectional point-to-point OFDM FD system is available.
 In \cite{cai2020two}, a novel HYBF design for an FD mmWave MIMO relay is proposed.
 In \cite{roberts2020hybrid}, a novel HYBF design with one hybrid uplink and one hybrid downlink multi-antenna half-duplex (HD) user is proposed.
 In \cite{sheemar2021practical}, HYBF and combining for a multi-user MIMO uplink and downlink users is proposed.
 In \cite{sheemar2021massive}, a HYBF for FD integrated access and backhaul is proposed.
 Note that the contributions on the point-to-point mmWave massive MIMO FD are limited only to a single communication link \cite{satyanarayana2018hybrid,huang2020learning,sheemar2021hybrid,thomas2019multi}.

-In this paper, we generalize the point-to-point FD communication to a $K$-pair of massive MIMO nodes in mmWave.
+In this paper, we generalize the point-to-point FD communication to a $K$-pairs of massive MIMO nodes in mmWave.
 All the nodes are assumed to be equipped with a massive number of antennas and only a limited number of radio-frequency (RF) chains.
 The coexistence of multiple FD nodes in mmWave leads to an FD massive MIMO interference channel in which each node suffers from SI and interference from all the other nodes.
 To enable FD communication in such a challenging scenario, we present a novel HYBF and combining design based on minorization-maximization \cite{stoica2004cyclic} for weighted sum-rate (WSR) maximization.
 Moreover, we present an optimal power allocation scheme for FD massive MIMO nodes, which are both SI and massive MIMO interference channel aware.
-Simulation results show that the proposed HYBF and combining design exhibit significant performance improvement over a fully digital massive MIMO HD communication system with only a limited number of RF chains \footnote{\textbf{Notation:} Boldface lower and upper case characters denote vectors and matrices, respectively, and $E\{\cdot\}, \mbox{Tr}\{\cdot\}, (\cdot)^H,\bmI$, and $\bmD_{d}$ represent expectation, trace, Hermitian transpose, identity matrix and the $d$ dominant vector selection matrix, respectively.
-The operators $\mbox{vec}(\bmX),\mbox{unvec}(\bmx)$ stacks the column of $\bmX$ into a vector $\bmx$, stacks back the vector $\bmx$ into a matrix $\bmX$ and $\angle \bmX$ normalize the amplitude to be unit-modulus. }.
+Simulation results show that the proposed HYBF and combining design exhibit significant performance improvement over a fully digital massive MIMO HD communication system with only a limited number of RF chains.

-In summary the contributions of our work are \begin{enumerate} \item Generalization of the point-to-point massive MIMO FD communication in mmWave to $K$-pair links. \item Introduction of a WSR maximization problem over a massive MIMO interference channel for HYBF and combining. \item Novel HYBF and combining design. \item Optimal SI and massive MIMO interference channel aware power allocation scheme. \end{enumerate}
+In summary the contributions of our work are \begin{enumerate} \item Generalization of the point-to-point massive MIMO FD communication in mmWave to $K$-pair links. \item Introduction of a WSR maximization problem over a massive MIMO interference channel for HYBF and combining. \item Optimal SI and massive MIMO interference channel aware power allocation scheme. \end{enumerate}